sakshamhere/Security/VAPT/Notes.md

 DAST (Dynamic application security testing)

 - DAST scans software applications in real-time against leading vulnerability sources, like the OWASP Top 10 or SANS/CWE 25
-- Simulates the actions of a malicious actor trying to break into your application remotely
+- Simulates the actions of a maln   icious actor trying to break into your application remotely
 - It can also catch authentication and encryption issues allowing unauthorized access, which SAST cannot
 - Also, DAST can test other API or web services your web application connects to

+# OWASP ZAP

+# CSRF vs clickjacking vs CORS